Pearson-Higher-Ed/coach-mark/README.md

 Initializes coach mark pointing to the specified element, given an options object, with a callback to be executed when the user dismisses the coach mark.

+Special Case: Have a wrapper div as a specified element if the coachmark pointing element is not a block level element,this will allow to adjust css in cases of long texts that needs to be wrapped on two lines and still have proper highlight in smaller screens or mobile views.

 ```

 Options are the following